Eigenvalues

 }

-O.k. the approach using the characteristic polynomial is quite neat for small matrixes up to 3x3.
-If the matrix is bigger the topic eigenvalue immediately becomes much more complicate and cannot be calculated like this anymore.
-For bigger matrixes iterative approaches applying similarity transformations are used.
+O.k. the approach using the characteristic polynomial to calculate the Eigenvalues manually is quite neat for small matrixes up to 3x3.
+If the matrix is bigger the topic Eigenvalue immediately becomes much more complicate and cannot be calculated manually anymore.
+For bigger matrixes the characteristic polynomial can be done by a computer program or iterative approaches applying similarity transformations are used.
 The case of a symmetric matrix which has only real eigenvalues is the easiest situation then and can be solved by the use of a Jacoby transformation.
 The most complicate case is a random matrix that contains real and complex eigenvalues and has to be solved by a QR transformation which is the most complex but also most stabile algorithm for such a case.
 There is also the LU decomposition that can be used to compute eigenvalues of a random matrix.
 But it does not work in all cases if it is to compute the eigenvalues of a random matrix.
 But it’s a very interesting approach to compute the roots of a polynomial and there it works quite well :-)

 Basically a similarity transformation transforms a matrix into an upper triangle matrix by multiplying it by transposed rotation matrixes in a first step and transforms it back by multiplying it by the rotation matrixes.
 This is repeated in a loop and at the end of each loop the elements in the main diagonal of the transformed matrix get a bit closer to the eigenvalues of the matrix and the elements below become 0.
 At the end the matrix remains as an upper triangle matrix if there are only real eigenvalues and the eigenvalues are the elements in the main diagonal.
 If there are complex eigenvalues the matrix becomes a quasi upper triangle matrix and not all the elements below the main diagonal will be 0 as shown here